yasunori0418/blog/deck/vimconf2025small-LT/index.md

   - For functions such as `map` and `filter`,<br>operations that change from the original type will result in an error.
   - Avoid changing the original type using `mapnew` or `copy()->filter()`.
 - When using Funcref as an argument in `foreach` etc.,<br>the lambda expression argument cannot be omitted.<br>   (see`:h foreach()`)
-  - I was quite distressed by this issue.
+  - This was a notable pain point.

 ---